First Native American woman in space awed by Mother Earth

 Mann said she's always heeded her mother's advice on the importance of positive energy, especially on launch day.

 "It's difficult for some people maybe to understand because it's not really tangible," she said.
-"But that positive energy is so important, and you can control that energy, and it helps to control your attitude.
-And so when you're in a stressful situation, you can channel that energy then to focus on your task at hand."
+"But that positive energy is so important, and you can control that energy, and it helps to control your attitude."

 Mann, 45, a Marine colonel and test pilot who was born in Petaluma, California, said it's important to recognize there are all types of people aboard the space station.
 It's currently home to three Americans, three Russians and one Japanese astronaut.